mitesh-kr/Vowel-Sound-Classification/README.md

 ## Results

 The system achieves good classification accuracy by leveraging the discriminative power of formant frequencies.
 The F1-F2 vowel space clearly shows the separation between different vowels, which aligns with theoretical expectations.

+For training, the KNN algorithm has been used to improve the accuracy of PCA, which has been done for the extracted feature values of F1, F2, F3 and F0.
+The optimal accuracy of 58.33 % was achieved for PCA components equal to 3 and n_neighbors=11 for the KNN algorithm.

 ## Analysis and Reflection